-Early Sunday afternoon we pulled into our camping spot at Palmetto State park in Texas.
-I really liked this state park.
+Early Sunday afternoon we pulled into our camping spot at Palmetto State Park in Texas.
+I liked this state park.
 There were lots of trails bordering the campsite that I explored the first afternoon on my bike.
-On one morning that we were there I managed to get out and take a 50 minute run around the park and the area was beautiful!
+On one morning that we were there, I managed to get out and take a 50 minute run around the park and the area was beautiful!

-Just as we were coming out from under a tunnel I snapped this shot.
+Just as we were coming out from under a tunnel, I snapped this shot.
 This here is what my husband and I want to see happen the most on this trip.
 This here is all three children enjoying a conversation together.
-You see, there are 4 1/2 years between our first two children and then just 2 years between the second and third child.
-We didn’t want that big initial gap, it just happened that way.
+You see, there are 4 1/2 years between our first two children and then just two years between the second and third child.
+We didn’t want that big initial gap.
+It just happened that way.

-After lunch on the river walk we headed over to take a guided tour of the river walk area.
+After lunch on the river walk, we headed over to take a guided tour of the river walk area.
 I highly recommend this tour to anyone who visits the San Antonio river walk area.
-Our guide pointed out sites that I would have given just a glance to and told us the history behind what we were seeing.
+Our guide pointed out sites that I would have given just a glance to and told us the history of what we were seeing.

-Tuesday morning we left on what was a two day journey traveling through the rest of Texas.
-We did stop Valentine’s night in Fort Stockton and grabbed dinner, groceries and got our laundry caught up before heading out the next morning to our next two night night stop near Carlsbad Caverns National Park.
+Tuesday morning we left on what was a two-day journey traveling through the rest of Texas.
+We did stop Valentine’s night in Fort Stockton and grabbed dinner, groceries and got our laundry caught up before heading out the next morning to our next two night stop near Carlsbad Caverns National Park.

-I wasn’t overly impressed with our RV park near Carlsbad Caverns; the staff was friendly, but besides that the RV park was a downer.
-The bathroom was clean, but the shower area was so unsuitable that I and two of our children refused to shower in it and just made do with the mini shower in the RV.
+I wasn’t overly impressed with our RV park near Carlsbad Caverns; the staff was friendly, but besides that, the RV park was a downer.
+The bathroom was clean, but the shower area was so unsuitable that two of our children and I refused to shower in it and just made do with the mini shower in the RV.

 We were also shoved in like sardines.
 Seriously, my neighbor and I could have reached our hands out the window and passed each other items.
 There was perhaps a foot between our trailers once the slide-outs were out.

-But the natural environment around the RV park was AMAZING and more than made up for the tight quarters.
+But the natural environment around the RV park was fantastic and more than made up for the tight quarters.

 I woke up to the most BEAUTIFUL sunrise Thursday morning.
 I can’t believe I almost missed it.
 I was working hard in the RV trying to get Friday’s post done when I felt a nudge to go outside for just a moment.
 I am so glad I listened.
 The morning sky looked like it was on fire.

 I have to admit I was a little worried about whether I could tour the caverns or not.
-You see, many years ago my husband took me to visit a cave in Kentucky and I had a minor anxiety attack as we climbed down this dark and narrow staircase straight down to the cavern below.
+You see, many years ago my husband took me to visit a cave in Kentucky, and I had a minor anxiety attack as we climbed down this dark and narrow staircase straight down to the cavern below.
 We had 20 people or so in front of us and 20 or so more behind us.
-Considering I am not a fan of crowds or small spaces I barely was able to mentally talk myself through that experience.
+Considering I am not a fan of crowds or small spaces I barely was able to talk myself through that experience mentally.

 Carlsbad Caverns was nothing like that, though.
-It was wide and open the entire way, and except for one small portion it was well lit too.
+It was broad and open the entire way, and except for one small portion, it was well lit too.
 My pictures did not show just how beautiful and vast the cavern was.
 I couldn’t stop oohing and ahhing.

-As we were leaving Carlsbad Caverns my husband noticed a sign for a nine mile scenic gravel road down to the valley below.
-I am so glad he saw it and we had a truck that could take it because the views along the way were amazing.
+As we were leaving Carlsbad Caverns, my husband noticed a sign for a nine-mile scenic gravel road down to the valley below.
+I am so glad he saw it, and we had a truck that could take it because the views along the way were incredible.

 Friday we spent traveling to Alamogordo, New Mexico which is just outside White Sands National Park.
 We arrived late afternoon and spent some time grabbing groceries and such.

 Saturday we had a relaxing morning.
-I actually spent more time cuddling up in bed with the hubby than I have in years!
+I spent more time cuddling up in bed with the hubby than I have in years!
 Guys, I didn’t get out of bed until almost 8:00 a.m.
-For me that is like sleeping until noon.
+For me, that is like sleeping until noon.